 - As the scale loosens, try to comb it out of your hair.

 - Wash your hair to remove any leftover scales.

 Don't pull too hard or too quickly.
-Doing so can hurt your skin or make you lose hair.
+Doing so can hurt your skin, cause bleeding, or make you lose hair.
 After you've taken the scaly layer off, apply your prescription treatment.